ashhhlynn/recipe-manager/README.md

 - HTML & CSS
 - PostgreSQL
 - BCrypt
+- Active Model Serializers

 ## Features
-- Register and log in
+- Register and log in with BCrypt gem
 - Search recipes by title and filter by category
 - Sort recipes by alphabetical order, date, number of reviews, and highest rating
 - Share recipes